 However, there was a significant problem with your case.
 When I read through your entire paper trail, it didn’t appear that you had ever officially canceled your NYSC membership.

-You can’t cancel a New York Sports Clubs membership over the phone.
+You can’t cancel a New York Sports Club membership over the phone.
 Nor can you cancel via email.
 The NYSC website notes that members should consult with their contract for specific cancellation terms.
-It further goes on to say that if a member is not under a specific term contract, then a cancellation can be made:
+It further goes on to say that if a member is not under a specific term contract, then cancellation can be made:

 … in person at any club location or by sending a cancellation request by Certified Mail to the club or the Member Services department.